HOME & REMOTE LEARNING

 Remote Curriculum at Cunningham Hill

-As we navigate through this difficult period we aim to provide continuity to the education of our children in the eventuality of any form of closure.
+At Cunningham Hill, we have strong systems in place in event of needing to move to remote learning.
 This information will hopefully clarify how learning will be provided in the different circumstances.
 We will teach the same curriculum remotely as we would in school wherever possible and appropriate.
 However, we may need to make some adaptations, such as moving to project work in some subjects.

 School/Class Closure – Home Learning Arrangements